Home Hiding Places - Hard-to-Find Places to Hide Your Valuables

 A good quality safe is expensive ($1,000+), very heavy (600+ pounds), and takes up a lot of space.
 Plus, it calls attention to the fact that you may have something worth stealing.

 Convenience or Safety

 What feature is more important to you?

 Quick Access, Less Safe

 In general, a hiding place that is quick to access is also less safe.
 To be quick to access, it must be out in the open in a convenient location.
-A roommate may stumble across it while looking for something else.
-A burglar may find it while dumping the contents of your drawers, closets, and cabinets on the floor (which he will do).
+Because of this, a roommate may stumble across it while looking for something else or a burglar may find it while dumping the contents of your drawers, closets, and cabinets on the floor (which he will do).